- Location: Raleigh, NC

 The North Carolina Conservation Network is seeking candidates for the position of Public Outreach Organizer.
 The NC Conservation Network is a statewide network of approximately 100 environmental, health, and environmental justice organizations.
 The NC Conservation Network directly advocates for equitable and sustainable solutions for our environment and public health.

 Applicants should be excited about building an effective and long lasting citizen movement for healthy communities, clean air, clean water, and sustainable living in North Carolina.
-Ideal candidates will be excited about public speaking and able to connect with wide range of audiences, including business leaders and health professionals, under-represented communities, policy leaders, and especially passionate volunteers.
+Ideal candidates will be excited about public speaking and able to connect and communicate with passionate environmental activists, as well as business and health professionals, under-represented communities, and elected officials.

-While our primary mode of communication with activists and the public is through email and online petitions, the Public Outreach Organizer will be more focused on building strong relationships through phone calls, face-to-face meetings, and events.
+While our primary mode of communication with activists and the public is through email and social media, the Public Outreach Organizer will be more focused on building strong relationships through phone calls, face-to-face meetings, and events.
 The Organizer will recruit, engage, and train a strong set of “offline” citizen activists and leaders, such as those who want to join city and county boards and commissions related to environmental and public health issues.

 - Coordinate activists to attend offline events: lead event planning and recruitment for volunteer phone banks, event tabling, lobby days, media events, town hall forums, and public comment hearings.

 - Strengthen leadership in our movement: recruit and train activists to become local leaders.
 Use a variety of online and offline tactics to recruit new activists, build excellent relationships with them, and turn them into strong leaders in their communities.
 Examples of offline leadership include postcard collection in their communities, writing letters to the editor, and applying to join local boards and commissions.

-- Facilitate organizing activist outreach to policymakers: work to generate emails, calls, and other communications with legislators and local elected officials on the top North Carolina environmental and public health issues, such as fracking, renewable energy programs, clean water protections, toxic chemical rules, coal ash clean up, landfill standards, and more.
+- Facilitate organizing activist outreach to policymakers: work to generate emails, calls, and other communications with legislators and decision makers on a wide variety of top North Carolina environmental and public health issues, such as fracking, renewable energy programs, clean water protections, toxic chemical rules, coal ash clean up, landfill standards, and more.